replicatedhq/replicated-docs/docs/reference/custom-resource-redactor.md

 ## Objects and Fields

-Each redactor support two objects: `fileSelector` and `removals`.
+A redactor supports two objects: `fileSelector` and `removals`.
 Each object is supported by fields that specify what is redacted and how the redactions should occur.
 For more information and examples of these fields, see [Example Redactors](#example-redactors) below and [Redactors](https://troubleshoot.sh/docs/redact/redactors/) in the Troubleshoot documentation.

 ### fileSelector